Strawberries

 Many will grow strawberries in pots and containers of various forms.
 If you are planting strawberries in pots make sure you should use a specialist mix such as ‘Tui Strawberry Mix’ – as with the success of most plants the quality of the media they grow in plays a significant role in the success you will experience.

 The biggest factor to growing good strawberries is site selection.
 The plants need a sunny position and a well drained soil that has good structure.
+Some shade during the hottest part of the day in summer appears to be beneficial.
+Keep the soil well watered so it remains moist but not consistently soggy.
 When planting strawberries, improve the garden with the addition of ‘Tui Strawberry Mix’ or ‘Tui Sheep Pellets’.
-These will work to improve soil structure and add nutrient as well as bulking up the soil can give height that will aid in good drainage.
+These will work to improve soil structure and add nutrients, as well as bulking up the soil can give height that will aid in good drainage.

 How To Plant

-Work into the soil before planting, a couple of handful’s of lime and a general fertiliser, (ican Organic Vegetable Fertiliser & Tui Strawberry Food are good options).
+Work into the soil before planting, a couple of handfuls of lime and a general fertiliser, (‘Ican Organic Vegetable Fertiliser’ & ‘Ican Berry Food’ are good options).
 Plant on raised mounds so that the crown and roots never become waterlogged.
 Plants should be about 300mm apart.

 Mulching